Collagen Supplementation – How It Works, What Forms Exist, and Why It’s Worth It?

 • reduction of fine wrinkles

-• support for regenerative processes
+• support for regeneration processes

 Musculoskeletal system (joints, tendons, ligaments)